 - All Child Protection Committees in Scotland are encouraged to publish an Annual Report in compliance with the requirements described in Protecting Children and Young People: Child Protection Committee and Chief Officer Responsibilities (Scottish Government: February 2019).
-This S&Q report covers the work of the CPC for the academic year from 1 August 2019 to 31 July 2020. - 1.2 The S&Q report reflects the Care Inspectorate's Quality Indicator Framework:
+This Standards and Quality Report (S&Q) covers work of the CPC for the academic year from 1 August 2019 to 31 July 2020. - 1.2 The S&Q report reflects the Care Inspectorate's Quality Indicator Framework: